 • Boyd.

 They are named after the scientists who isolated and described these enterobacteria.
 Varieties of pathogens are characteristic of certain regions.
-In European countries, dysentery is caused by Sonne's wand, less often by Flexner's wand.
-In the Central Asian countries and in the Far East, Grigoriev-Shiga dysentery with a more severe course may occur.
+In European countries, dysentery is caused by Sonne's bacillus, and less commonly by Flexner's bacillus.
+In Central Asian countries and the Far East, Grigoriev-Shiga dysentery can occur with a more severe course.

-Shigella have sufficient stability in the environment, which allows them to survive in water for more than a week, in soil - up to three months, in food - up to four weeks, tolerating low temperatures and drying.
-They die under the action of disinfectants and direct sunlight, when heated to 60 ° C they die in half an hour, and when boiled - instantly.
+Shigella are sufficiently stable in the external environment, which allows them to survive in water for more than a week, in soil for up to three months, in food for up to four weeks, and can withstand low temperatures and drying.
+They die under the influence of disinfectants and direct sunlight; when heated to 60°C, they die in half an hour, and when boiled, they die instantly.

-The source of infection is a sick person and a healthy bacterial excretor of dysentery bacillus.
+The source of infection is a sick person and a healthy bacteria excretor of the dysentery bacillus.
 The pathogen is excreted in the feces.
 The mechanism of infection with dysentery is fecal-oral, that is, the infection penetrates through the digestive tract.

-Most often, infection occurs through the use of raw water, foods that are not subjected to heat treatment (for example, salads, raw milk), foods that have expired, and perishable foods that are not stored properly.
+Most often, infection occurs through the consumption of raw water, foods that are not subject to heat treatment (for example, salads, raw milk), expired products, and improperly stored perishable foods.

-The risk of contracting shigellosis increases with the use of unwashed or poorly washed vegetables and fruits.
-The incidence increases during the ripening period of strawberries, raspberries, grapes.
+The risk of contracting shigellosis increases when consuming unwashed or poorly washed vegetables and fruits.
+The incidence increases during the ripening period of strawberries, raspberries, and grapes.
 Many parents do not consider it necessary to wash watermelons and melons before giving them to their child.

-The disease occurs both in the form of single (sporadic) cases and in the form of outbreaks.
+The disease occurs both in the form of isolated (sporadic) cases and in the form of outbreaks.
 A sick person is contagious from the first day of illness.
 The dysentery bacillus is excreted in large quantities from the patient's body with feces.
-In family foci, children become infected in 40% of cases.
-Babies become infected from people caring for them.
+In family outbreaks, children become infected in 40% of cases.
+Infants become infected from those caring for them.

-With contact-household infection, the infection is transmitted through dishes, dirty linen, toys, towels and other items.
-If a patient with dysentery does not wash his hands after going to the toilet, then on his hands he transfers the pathogen to all objects with which he comes into contact.
-Then a healthy child uses these objects, and puts the wand into his mouth with his own hands.
+In case of contact-household infection, the infection is transmitted through dishes, dirty linen, toys, towels and other objects.
+If a patient with dysentery does not wash his hands after visiting the toilet, then on his hands he transfers the pathogen to all objects with which he comes into contact.
+Then a healthy child uses these objects and puts the stick into his mouth with his own hands.

 Susceptibility to dysentery in children is very high, especially in the first three years of life.
 Predisposing factors to the occurrence of dysentery are artificial feeding, malnutrition and in children, unsanitary conditions in the home.

-Shigella Grigorieva-Shiga secrete a toxin (exotoxin) during their lifetime, and other types of the pathogen secrete it when the rod dies (endotoxin).
-Immunity after suffering dysentery is unstable and short-lived.
-It is possible to re-infect with this disease.
+Shigella Grigoriev-Shiga secretes a toxin during life (exotoxin), and other types of pathogen release it when the rod dies (endotoxin).
+Immunity after suffering from dysentery is unstable and short-lived.
+It is possible to get this disease again and again.

-Dysentery is a common disease of the whole organism, but the main pathological process mainly develops in the lower part of the large intestine: the sigmoid colon is affected.
-Some of the pathogens, when they enter the body, are destroyed in the digestive tract and release endotoxin.
+Dysentery is a general disease of the whole body, but the main pathological process predominantly develops in the lower part of the large intestine: the sigmoid colon is affected.
+When some pathogens enter the body, they are destroyed in the digestive tract and release endotoxin.

-The isolated toxin is absorbed into the blood, affects the vascular wall and increases its permeability, which contributes to the development of pathological changes in the intestine.
-Shigella multiply in the intestinal mucosa and in the lymph nodes of the mesentery.
+The released toxin is absorbed into the blood, affects the vascular wall and increases its permeability, which contributes to the development of pathological changes in the intestines.
+Shigella multiplies in the intestinal mucosa and in the mesenteric lymph nodes.

-The inflammatory process in the mucosa depends on the severity of pathological changes.
-First, redness and swelling of the mucosa develops with small hemorrhages.
-Such catarrh develops in mild cases of shigellosis.
-And in severe cases of infection, superficial necrosis of epithelial cells of the mucosa develops with the formation of ulcers on the intestinal wall after rejection of necrotic cell layers.
+The inflammatory process in the mucosa depends on the severity of the pathological changes.
+First, redness and swelling of the mucous membrane develops with minor hemorrhages.
+Such catarrhal inflammation develops in mild cases of shigellosis.
+And in severe cases of infection, superficial necrosis of the epithelial cells of the mucosa develops with the formation of ulcers on the intestinal wall after rejection of the necrotic cell layers.

 With even deeper necrosis, ulcers appear in the thickness of the intestinal wall, followed by scarring.
-Other microorganisms (fungi, staphylococci, etc.) can also take part in the formation of such ulcers.
+Other microorganisms (fungi, staphylococci, etc.) may also take part in the formation of such ulcers.

-The defeat of the intestinal wall leads to a violation of its function: peristalsis increases, stool becomes more frequent, mucus and blood appear in the stool, spasm of the affected intestine occurs.
-Toxins of the dysentery bacillus cause damage to blood vessels and nerve endings not only in the intestine itself, but also in the central nervous system.
+Damage to the intestinal wall leads to disruption of its function: peristalsis increases, stool becomes more frequent, mucus and blood appear in the stool, and spasm of the affected part of the intestine occurs.
+Toxins from the dysentery bacillus cause damage to blood vessels and nerve endings not only in the intestine itself, but also in the central nervous system.

-This leads to a reflex dysfunction of other organs of the digestive tract (, stomach, small intestine,); as a result, metabolic processes in the body are disturbed.
-Toxins and incompletely oxidized metabolic products lead to both damage to the cardiovascular system and dystrophic changes in the internal organs.
+This leads to reflex dysfunction of other organs of the digestive tract (stomach, small intestine); As a result, metabolic processes in the body are disrupted.
+Toxins and under-oxidized metabolic products lead to damage to the cardiovascular system and degenerative changes in internal organs.

-Therefore, shigellosis in children should not be taken lightly: the consequences can develop quite serious.
-Intoxication of the whole organism can even lead to death, especially in small and weakened children.
+Therefore, one should not take shigellosis in children lightly: the consequences can be quite serious.
+Intoxication of the entire body can even lead to death, especially in small and weakened children.

-The recovery process in the intestine, depending on the degree of damage to the mucous membrane, can last several weeks.
-With a sluggish recovery (in a weakened child's body), the disease can take a chronic course.
-And the chronic form of the disease leads to hypovitaminosis, malnutrition, the addition of a secondary infection.
+The recovery process in the intestines, depending on the degree of damage to the mucous membrane, can last several weeks.
+With sluggish recovery (in a weakened child’s body), the disease can take a chronic course.
+And the chronic form of the disease leads to hypovitaminosis, malnutrition, and the addition of a secondary infection.

 Symptoms of shigellosis

-The incubation, or latent period for dysentery is on average 2-3 days; the minimum can be several hours, and the maximum - 7 days.
-The duration of the incubation period depends on the infectious dose of the pathogen: the more microbes have entered the child's body, the faster the manifestations of the disease appear.
+The incubation, or latent period for dysentery is on average 2-3 days; the minimum can be several hours, and the maximum can be 7 days.
+The duration of the incubation period depends on the infectious dose of the pathogen: the more microbes that enter the child’s body, the faster the manifestations of the disease appear.

-Clinical manifestations of dysentery depend on the type of pathogen, the massiveness of infection, the age of the child, the severity of the course of the disease, the state of the immune system, and the presence of concomitant diseases.
+Clinical manifestations of dysentery depend on the type of pathogen, the severity of infection, the age of the child, the severity of the disease, the state of the immune system, and the presence of concomitant diseases.
 Shigellosis can occur in mild, moderate, severe and toxic forms.

-Dysentery caused by Sonne's stick is more often characterized in children by a mild, erased course without necrotic changes in the intestinal mucosa.
+Dysentery caused by Sonne's bacillus is often characterized in children by a mild, mild course without necrotic changes in the intestinal mucosa.
 With Flexner's dysentery, the intestines are affected to a greater extent, and the disease is more severe.

 The onset of dysentery is acute.
-The temperature rises to high numbers and lasts for three days.
+The temperature rises to high levels and lasts for three days.
 From the very first day of illness, signs of intoxication appear: lack of appetite, vomiting (maybe repeated), lethargy of the child, headache.
-The child complains of cramping pain in the left iliac region, decreasing after defecation.
+The child complains of cramping pain in the left iliac region, which decreases after defecation.

-The child's stool is frequent, usually more than 5 times (up to 25-30 times in severe cases) per day.
-At first, the stool is plentiful, then (on the first day or on the second) it becomes scarce, an admixture of mucus and greenery appears, streaks of blood may be noted.
-In moderate to severe infections, the stool in the following days is a meager spit of green mucus.
-False painful urges "to the bottom" are also characteristic.
+The child has frequent bowel movements, usually more than 5 times (up to 25-30 times in severe cases) per day.
+At first, the stool is abundant, then (on the first day or on the second) it becomes scanty, an admixture of mucus and greens appears, and streaks of blood may be noted.
+With moderate to severe infection, the stool in the following days is a scanty spit of green mucus.
+False painful urges to “go down” are also typical.

-Frequent straining in young children leads to gaping of the anus, and less often even to prolapse of the rectal mucosa.
-The abdomen is painful when felt along the course of the large intestine, rumbling in the abdomen is noted.
+Frequent straining in young children leads to a gaping of the anus, and less often, even to prolapse of the rectal mucosa.
+The abdomen is painful when palpated along the course of the large intestine, and there is rumbling in the abdomen.

 The severity of the disease depends on the severity of the manifestations of intoxication and the degree of changes in the intestinal mucosa.

-At mild form the general condition of a sick child practically does not suffer, or is slightly disturbed for a short period of time.
+At mild form the general condition of the sick child practically does not suffer, or is slightly impaired for a short period of time.
 Body temperature is usually normal or slightly elevated.
-The chair is speeded up (up to 8 times a day), has a fecal character with an admixture of a small amount of mucus.
-There is usually no admixture of blood.
+The stool is frequent (up to 8 times a day), has a fecal character mixed with a small amount of mucus.
+There is usually no blood admixture.

-At moderate form intoxication is moderately pronounced: the temperature rises to 39 ° C for 2-3 days, the general well-being of the child worsens, vomiting is noted, abdominal pains intensify cramping.
-Painful urge to "down" and frequent stools (10 or more times a day) are noted for several days, there is mucus streaked with blood in the stool.
-Normalization of the stool occurs after 7 (or even 10 days), and an admixture of mucus can also be in the shaped stool.
+At moderate form intoxication is moderate: the temperature rises to 39°C for 2-3 days, the child’s general well-being worsens, vomiting is noted, and abdominal pain increases in cramping fashion.
+Painful urge to go down and frequent stools (10 or more times per day) are observed for several days, and there is mucus streaked with blood in the stool.
+Normalization of stool occurs after 7 (or even 10 days), and there may be an admixture of mucus in the formed stool.

-At severe form Shigellosis is dominated by intestinal symptoms, although intoxication is also expressed in the child.
-Stool with pathological impurities, speeded up (over 15 times per day).
-The high temperature during treatment decreases, but is kept within 37.5°C for a long time.
-Decreased appetite, weakness are also present for a long time.
+At severe form shigellosis, intestinal symptoms predominate, although intoxication is also pronounced in the child.
+Stools with pathological impurities, frequent (over 15 times per day).
+The high temperature decreases during treatment, but remains within 37.5°C for a long time.
+Decreased appetite and weakness are also present for a long time.

 Recovery and restoration of the intestinal mucosa occurs slowly.
-With intensive therapy, stool normalization occurs within a week, manifestations of intoxication disappear faster - the disease acquires an abortive course.
+With intensive therapy, stool normalization occurs within a week, manifestations of intoxication disappear faster - the disease becomes abortive.

 At toxic form the main symptom is the manifestation of intoxication in the form of neurotoxicosis.
-Repeated vomiting, a sharp rise in temperature, a violation of the general condition of the child in the first hours of the disease are sometimes interpreted as food poisoning, because the change in stool characteristic of dysentery may appear later, after a few hours.
+Repeated vomiting, a sharp rise in temperature, and a disturbance in the general condition of the child in the first hours of illness are sometimes interpreted as a foodborne toxic infection, because changes in stool characteristic of dysentery may appear later, after a few hours.

-The stool quickly changes from copious to scanty, very frequent, with mucus in large quantities and streaked with blood.
-The abdomen is painful, somewhat sunken, a spasmodic sigmoid colon is palpable.
+The stool quickly changes from copious to scanty, very frequent, with large quantities of mucus and streaked with blood.
+The abdomen is painful, somewhat sunken, and the spasmodic sigmoid colon is palpable.

-Severe toxicosis with hypertoxic form can lead to convulsions and loss of consciousness.
-Disturbances from the cardiovascular system are characteristic: the skin is pale, with a bluish tint, the limbs are cold, blood pressure drops sharply.
-In some cases, death occurs even before the manifestations of the intestine.
+Severe toxicosis with hypertoxic form may lead to seizures and loss of consciousness.
+Disorders of the cardiovascular system are typical: the skin is pale, with a bluish tint, the extremities are cold, and blood pressure drops sharply.
+In some cases, death occurs even before intestinal manifestations.

-The duration of the disease and its outcome depend not only on the severity of the process, but also on the age of the child, on the correctness and timeliness of treatment, which is why it is so important to contact a sick child for medical help as soon as possible.
+The duration of the disease and its outcome depend not only on the severity of the process, but also on the age of the child, on the correctness and timeliness of treatment, therefore it is so important to seek medical help for a sick child as early as possible.

-Chronic dysentery develops more frequently in children than in adults.
+Chronic dysentery It develops more often in children than in adults.
 It can occur with any form of the disease.
-Concomitant diseases can contribute to the chronization of the process.
-A common cause of the chronic course of shigellosis is the re-infection of a child with a dysentery bacillus.
+Concomitant diseases can contribute to the chronicity of the process.
+A common cause of chronic shigellosis is re-infection of a child with a dysentery bacillus.

 Chronic dysentery can occur with mild intoxication.
-Lethargy, fatigue are noted, appetite worsens, but the state of health is satisfactory, the temperature is normal.
-Often disturbed by pain in the lower abdomen, there is a liquefied stool, sometimes with mucus.
-Rarely, streaks of blood may appear in the stool.
-Relaxation of the stool is associated with incomplete restoration of the intestinal mucosa.
+There is lethargy, fatigue, appetite worsens, but health is satisfactory, the temperature is normal.
+Often there is pain in the lower abdomen, and there is loose stool, sometimes with mucus.
+Occasionally, streaks of blood may appear in the stool.
+Loose stools are associated with incomplete restoration of the intestinal mucosa.

-In addition to the intestines, other digestive organs are usually involved in the process, their enzymatic deficiency develops.
-Prolonged indigestion leads to the development of malnutrition, anemia, hypovitaminosis.
+In addition to the intestines, other digestive organs are usually involved in the process, and their enzymatic deficiency develops.
+Long-term digestive disorders lead to the development of malnutrition, anemia, and hypovitaminosis.

-The above symptoms can be observed continuously: this is called the continuous course of dysentery.
+The above symptoms may occur continuously: this is called continuous dysentery.
 In other cases, chronic dysentery takes a relapsing course, when exacerbations and periods of well-being alternate.

 Features of the course of dysentery at an early age

-In the first year of a child's life, risk factors for the occurrence of dysentery are diathesis, artificial feeding, rickets, and anemia in a baby.
+In the first year of a child’s life, risk factors for the occurrence of dysentery are diathesis, artificial feeding, rickets, and anemia in the baby.

 At an early age, the disease has a number of features:

-• colitis syndrome develops gradually and can be combined with signs of dyspepsia: the stool retains a fecal character, fetid, plentiful, green, with mucus and undigested lumps; in very rare cases, streaks of blood appear;
+• colitic syndrome develops gradually and can be combined with signs of dyspepsia: the stool remains fecal in nature, fetid, abundant, green, with mucus and undigested lumps; in very rare cases, streaks of blood appear;

-• the stomach is not drawn in, but swollen;
+• the stomach is not retracted, but bloated;

-• restlessness and crying during bowel movements, gaping anus;
+• restlessness and crying during bowel movements, gaping of the anus;

-• primary infectious toxicosis is poorly expressed, but secondary toxicosis is manifested, caused by a violation of metabolic processes; it develops at a later date and is characterized by disturbances in water and mineral metabolism and the activity of the cardiovascular system;
+• primary infectious toxicosis is weakly expressed, but secondary toxicosis appears, caused by a violation of metabolic processes; it develops at a later date and is characterized by disturbances in water and mineral metabolism and the activity of the cardiovascular system;

-• more often a secondary bacterial infection develops (, otitis media);
+• secondary bacterial infection (otitis media) develops more often;

-• there is a tendency to chronicity of the process and the undulating course of the disease.
+• there is a tendency to chronicity of the process and an undulating course of the disease.

 In infants, secondary toxicosis may be associated with the development of a mixed infection, that is, a combination of dysentery with a staphylococcal infection or.
 In such cases, severe toxicosis develops with a pronounced rise in temperature and a significant decrease in body weight.

-Repeatedly repeated vomiting and watery, rather plentiful, stools quickly lead the child's body to dehydration.
-Severe disorders of protein metabolism are also added to water-mineral disorders.
-Severe bloating develops (), increased heart rate, may occur, possibly depression of consciousness and.
+Repeated vomiting and watery, rather copious stools quickly lead the child’s body to dehydration.
+Severe disorders of protein metabolism are also associated with water-mineral disorders.
+Severe bloating develops (), increased heart rate, depression of consciousness may occur, etc.

 The undulating course of the disease is most often associated with late treatment.
-In severe cases, it may develop and.
+In severe cases, it may also develop.

-As a result of prolonged diarrhea, many children develop intestinal dysbacteriosis.
+As a result of prolonged diarrhea, intestinal dysbiosis occurs in many children.

-With an uneven course of dysentery, exacerbations of chronic diseases in children, complications of dysentery itself, and concomitant diseases develop.
+When the course of dysentery is not smooth, exacerbations of chronic diseases in children, complications of dysentery itself, and concomitant diseases develop.
 Complications depend on the degree of damage to the intestinal wall.

 • intestinal bleeding;